-We place an emphasis on giving you a hands-on learning experience in the rich environment of Greece.
-As much as practicable, classes are held on-site adding a new dimension to learning and a global understanding of the subject.
-We offer an extensive curriculum at the junior-year level.
-The course offerings are augmented by study-travel to important historical sites.
-All courses are taught in English.
+We place an emphasis on learning beyond the classroom, offering hands-on learning experiences in the abundant environment of Greece.
+Many classes are held on-site adding a new dimension to learning and a global understanding of the subject.

 The semesters listed for each course indicate when the course is usually offered.
 The schedule may be altered before the beginning of the semester.
 Final course offerings and schedules for fall and spring semesters are posted in May and November respectively.